SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_wall_and_surfaces.md

 ## Only one wall

 Use only one wall on flat surfaces, to give more space to the top infill pattern.
+Specially useful in small features, like letters, where the top surface is very small and concentric pattern from walls would not cover it properly.

 ![only-one-wall](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/Wall-Order/only-one-wall.gif?raw=true)